BA (Hons) in Social Care

 At DkIT, supporting students is our main goal and staff on the BA (Hons) in Social Care are dedicated to this agenda.
 Student Induction is a college-wide programme which takes place for the newest cohorts of learners in the Institute in the week before formal classes start.
 It allows learners to be introduced to the Institute and the Department of Humanities in an informal environment, allowing students the opportunity to get to know core teaching staff and their fellow classmates.
 This induction programme offers students an introduction to the programme and its design, alongside basic information on Health and Safety, Study and Life Skills, Digital Citizenship, Moodle and email.

 Learning and teaching methods include lectures, tutorials, group discussions and both individual and group projects.
-Active participation, peer-learning and exploration of topics in the classroom through teacher-led and student-led discussions are encouraged.
+Active participation, role-play, peer-learning and exploration of topics in the classroom through teacher-led and student-led discussions; all form part of the learning and teaching strategies that students are expected to engage in.
 A number of industry visits are organised during the programme.
 Learners are expected to spend time on directed readings, assignments and independent study of the programme content.

 The programme prepares learners to work in social care, in partnership with people who experience marginalisation, or disadvantage, or who have special needs.
 Students explore and analyse the development of current and future trends in social care in Ireland and how legislation in this area is drafted and regulated.
 As well as learning about different models of social care and their appropriateness to different situations, learners also learn how to deliver a social care service, both alone and as part of a team, to people in the community, day-care and residential settings.